US says Myanmar repression of Muslim Rohingya is genocide | Law-Order

 "As we lay the foundation for future accountability, we're also working to stop the military's ongoing atrocities, and support the people of Burma as they strive to put the country back on the path to democracy," Blinken said.

-White House press secretary Jen Psaki said Blinken's announcement “emphasizes, especially to victims and survivors, that the United States recognizes the gravity of these crimes.”
-“Our view is that shining a light on the crimes of Burma's military will increase international pressure, make it harder for them to commit further abuses,” she said.
+White House press secretary Jen Psaki said Blinken's announcement "emphasises, especially to victims and survivors, that the United States recognises the gravity of these crimes".
+"Our view is that shining a light on the crimes of Burma's military will increase international pressure, make it harder for them to commit further abuses," she said.

 Rohingya, from Muslim Myanmar's western Rakhine state, faced systematic persecution at the hands of the Buddhist majority for decades under both the military junta that ruled the nation for decades as well as the democratically-elected government.